 Before your stereotactic radiosurgery can begin, we need to produce an individual treatment plan for you.
-This makes sure that all the areas needing treatment are included and that other unaffected tissues are avoided as much as possible.
+This makes sure that all the area needing treatment is included and that other unaffected tissues are avoided as much as possible.

-The neuro-oncologists, neuro-surgeons and neuro-radiologists will look at your planning CT scan and MRI scan to define the exact area to be treated and areas to be avoided.
+The neuro-oncologists and neuro-radiologists will look at your planning CT scan and MRI scan to define the exact area to be treated and areas to be avoided.
 Our medical physicists will then use this information to design your individual treatment plan.